 Initial therapy often uses a beta-blocker to oppose the adrenergic effects of thyroid hormone.

-Radioactive iodine (I131) to ablate thyroid tissue is a definitive treatment with excellent success rates; it is the most commonly used treatment in the US.
+Radioactive iodine (I131) to ablate thyroid tissue is a definitive treatment with excellent success rates, and it is the most commonly used treatment in the US.
 It cannot, however, be used in pregnancy, and breastfeeding mothers must pump and dispose of their milk for about 5 days after treatment.
 Radioiodine treatment can cause or worsen Graves’ orbitopathy.
 Complete destruction of the thyroid gland typically occurs within 8-10 weeks, at which point thyroid hormone replacement is necessary to reestablish a euthyroid state.

 Surgical removal of the thyroid (thyroidectomy) is also an effective treatment.
 It is often indicated in hyperthyroid patients who have an obstructive goiter.